StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/1) Choosing the Right Statistical Test.md

 ## Quantitative variables denote quantities and can be categorized as:

-Continuous (also known as ratio variables): These represent measures and can usually be divided into units smaller than one Discrete (also known as integer variables): These represent counts and generally cannot be subdivided into units smaller than one
+Continuous (also known as ratio variables): These represent measures and can usually be divided into units smaller than one <br>
+Discrete (also known as integer variables): These represent counts and generally cannot be subdivided into units smaller than one

 ## Categorical variables denote groupings and include: